Alec Baldwin charged over shooting of Halyna Hutchins

 Each charge carries a maximum of 18 months in prison.

 In a statement, Ms Carmack-Altwies said: “After a thorough review of the evidence and the laws of the state of New Mexico, I have determined that there is sufficient evidence to file criminal charges against Alec Baldwin and other members of the ‘Rust’ film crew.

-“On my watch, no one is above the law, and everyone deserves justice.”
+On my watch, no one is above the law, and everyone deserves justice.”

 Andrea Reeb, a special prosecutor appointed by the DA to the case, said that the evidence showed a “pattern of criminal disregard for safety on the set of Rust film set”.

 “If any one of these three people—Alec Baldwin, Hannah Gutierrez-Reed or David Halls—had done their job, Halyna Hutchins would be alive today.
 It’s that simple,” she said.
 “In New Mexico, there is no room for film sets that don’t take our state’s commitment to gun safety and public safety seriously.”

 The Independent has contacted Baldwin’s attorney Luke Nikas for comment.